derickson2402/Engr100-Solar-Tracker/README.md

 ## Movement Algorithm

-The servo position is updated using a simple error correction algorithm.
-The raw input from two opposite photoresistors is compared, and every cycle the servo motor on that axis will move one tick in the brighter direction.
+The servo position is updated using a simple error correction structure.
+The raw inputs from both photoresistors on an axis are compared, and if the percent difference is higher than the configured threshold then the servo motor will move one step in the brighter direction.

 ## Bluetooth Serial Output

-By default the program will send debugging and serial outputs to the default port, which goes to pin 13 and to the USB port.
-When bluetooth is on, this data will also be sent to the specified bluetooth port.
-This code is tested to work on a HC-05 Serial Bluetooth Module v1.3.
+When switched on, the program can send ambient environment data over Bluetooth serial.
+The data includes ambient temperature, incident solar irradiance, and relative sun position.
+This code is tested to work with a HC-05 Serial Bluetooth Module v1.3, but uses a standart 9600 baud serial connection and should work with any serial connection.